AmberThrall/notes/content/Papers/Steinhaus Filtration and Stable Paths in the Mapper.md

 - What does the "birth time" of a simplex $\sigma$ mean?
 *Answer:* Smallest time $t$ such that $\sigma$ is created in the filtration.
 - How to pick the intervals for Mapper construction?
+- How to visualize bottleneck metric on covers?
 - How does interleaved filtration relate to stability?
+- Why does an isomorphism between the 1-skeleton of VR and cover imply isomorphism between filtrations?
+- How to interpret Pareto frontiers?

 Full paper can be found at: https://arxiv.org/abs/1906.08256.